felixlopz/hubrise-test-task/content/apps/foodpanda/en/connect-hubrise.md

 ## 3. Configure Your Preferences

-After connecting the bridge, you need to configure a few parameters on the Configuration page to send orders correctly to your EPOS.
+After connecting the bridge, you need to configure a few parameters on the **Configuration** page to send orders correctly to your EPOS.

-For more information about the Configuration page and how to navigate to it, see [User Interface](/apps/foodpanda/user-interface/#configuration-page).
+For more information about the configuration page and how to navigate to it, see [Configuration Page](/apps/foodpanda/user-interface/#configuration-page).
 For details on how to configure the parameters of foodpanda Bridge, see [Configuration](/apps/foodpanda/configuration).